realm/realm-swift-samples/InAppPurchasesAtlasAppServices/README.md

 * Integrate RealmSwift framework for database management using Flexible Sync.
 * Access a already login user in order to display a list of recipes.
 * Implement [IAP](https://developer.apple.com/in-app-purchase/) for purchasing premium recipes.
 * After the purchase is done, new recipes will get unlocked.
+The receipt that is returned from StoreKit with the purchase information contain a [validated transaction](https://developer.apple.com/documentation/storekit/product/purchaseresult) that will be send to your Atlas cluster using [App Services functions](https://www.mongodb.com/docs/atlas/app-services/functions/)
 * Log user purchases in Atlas using Atlas App Services to be able to obtain all customer's purchases through Apple's purchase receipts.

 **Realm Details:**